dabernards/spectramax-automation/spectramax-automation/package-org.md

 Load data from user-generated spec file
 - [ ] any tools to help facilitate this?

+## settings.py

 #### default_settings(): dict of settings
 - Generate a default settings dictionary
-- [ ] does this belong here?

 #### generate_settings(filename='settings.yml'): dict of settings written to file
-Generate a default settings file populated with relevant fields
+- Generate a default settings file populated with relevant fields

 #### load_settings(filename='settings.yml', defaults_if_empty=False): dict of settings
-Load settings from yaml file (defaulting to settings.yml)
+- Load settings from yaml file (defaulting to settings.yml)

 ## smax_calc.py